eldoy/waveorb-site/app/pages/doc/actions.md

 }
 ```

-If the data doesn't validate, an error message is returned.
+If the any of the validations doesn't pass, an error message is returned.
 Have a look at [the default translations](/doc/locales.html#default-translations) for a complete list of the messages.

 The error message then looks like this, with each failing field and errors as an array:
 ```js